AI Competency for Educators

 What Makes This Approach Different

-Many AI trainings focus only on how to use tools, not on why or whether we should.
+Many AI trainings focus only on how to use tools, not on why, when, or whether we should.

 • A deep understanding of cognitive development